 For more than 100 years, Journal of the American Ceramic Society (JACerS) has published papers of enduring value and relevance to the science of ceramics, glasses, and composites based on those materials.

 As the Journal of the American Ceramic Society continues into its next 100 years, we remain committed to bringing to light the impactful work of researchers, both established and emerging.
-In line with this goal, we are seeking nominations for the inaugural JACerS 2nd Century Trailblazers special issue.
-The aim of this initiative is to recognize the accomplishments and promise of researchers in the early stages of their careers and draw international attention to the work they are doing.
+In line with this goal, we have now published the inaugural JACerS 2nd Century Trailblazers special issue.
+In this issue you will find 43 outstanding articles written by up and coming ceramics and glass researchers in the early stages of their careers.

 About JACerS